-ONS first added these four questions to the Annual Population Survey (APS), in April 2011.
-The APS is the source of the national estimates of personal well-being in the UK that are published annually by ONS.Back to table of contents
+These are known as the ONS4.
+ONS first added these questions to the Annual Population Survey (APS), in April 2011.
+The APS is the source of the national estimates of personal well-being in the UK that are published quarterly by ONS.Back to table of contents

-The four personal well-being questions gained national statistics status in September 2014.
-Prior to this, and still ongoing ONS have conducted a range of quantitative testing and qualitative testing.
+The four personal well-being questions gained National Statistics status in September 2014.
+Prior to this, and still ongoing, Office for National Statistics (ONS) has conducted a range of quantitative testing and qualitative testing.

 The papers that explain in depth the validity of testing the four questions are as follows.
-The paper Overview of ONS phase three cognitive testing of Subjective Well-being Questions (328.2 Kb Pdf) gives an overview of the qualitative testing of the questions, and paper Measuring Subjective Well-being (240.8 Kb Pdf) covers the background and rationale behind the ONS 4 questions.
+Overview of ONS phase three cognitive testing of Subjective Well-being Questions (PDF, 328.2KB) gives an overview of the qualitative testing of the questions, and Measuring Subjective Well-being (PDF, 240.8KB) covers the background and rationale behind the ONS4 questions.

-The ONS personal well-being questions were developed as part of the Measuring National Well-being Programme.
-ONS sought advice from experts working in the field of subjective well-being and consulted with specialists on the National Statistician’s Measuring National Well-being Advisory Forum and Technical Advisory Group.
-Based on this, as well as an extensive programme of question testing, four questions were designed which provide a concise and balanced approach to the measurement of subjective well-being drawing on three main theoretical approaches (Dolan et al 2011, ONS, 2011b).
+Office for National Statistics (ONS) personal well-being questions were developed as part of the Measuring National Well-being (MNW) Programme.
+ONS sought advice from experts working in the field of subjective well-being and consulted with specialists on the National Statistician’s MNW Advisory Forum and Technical Advisory Group.
+Based on this, as well as an extensive programme of question testing, four questions were designed, which provide a concise and balanced approach to the measurement of subjective well-being, drawing on three main theoretical approaches.

-For more information about the development and testing of the four ONS personal well-being questions please see the report Measuring Subjective Well-being (240.8 Kb Pdf).Back to table of contents
+For more information about the development and testing of the ONS personal well-being questions, please see the Measuring Subjective Well-being (PDF, 240.8KB) report.Back to table of contents

-These are academic terms used to describe different aspects of well-being; the personal well-being questions used by ONS ask about each of these.
+These are academic terms used to describe different aspects of well-being; the personal well-being questions used by Office for National Statistics (ONS) ask about each of these.

-The ‘eudemonic’ approach, sometimes referred to as the psychological or functioning/flourishing approach, draws on self-determination theory and measure such things as people’s sense of meaning and purpose in life, connections with family and friends, a sense of control and whether they feel part of something bigger than themselves.
+The eudemonic approach, sometimes referred to as the psychological or functioning or flourishing approach, draws on self-determination theory and measure such things as people’s sense of meaning and purpose in life, connections with family and friends, a sense of control and whether they feel part of something bigger than themselves.

-More information on the theoretical approaches underpinning the four ONS personal well-being questions is available in the paper First Annual ONS experimental subjective well-being results.Back to table of contents
+More information on the theoretical approaches underpinning the four ONS personal well-being questions is available in First Annual ONS experimental subjective well-being results.Back to table of contents

-ONS have no plans to change the personal well-being questions.
-To be sure that the questions are fit for purpose, ONS have done extensive testing using data from the Opinions and Lifestyle Survey, as well as cognitive interviews with members of the public.
-Academic experts and policy makers have also been consulted as members of our Technical Advisory Group (TAG).
-The results from the Opinions and Lifestyle Survey, the cognitive interviews and minutes from the Technical Advisory Group meetings are included within this link.
+Office for National Statistics (ONS) has no plans to change the personal well-being questions.
+So that the questions are fit for purpose, ONS has done extensive testing using data from the Opinions and Lifestyle Survey, as well as cognitive interviews with members of the public.
+Academic experts and policymakers have also been consulted as members of our Technical Advisory Group (TAG).
+The results from the Opinions and Lifestyle Survey, the cognitive interviews and minutes from the TAG meetings are available.